vjfloyd/culqui-ns/README.md

 # culqui-ns

 The application uses several AWS resources, including Lambda functions and an API Gateway API.
-These resources are defined in the `template.yaml` file in this project.
-You can update the template to add AWS resources through the same deployment process that updates your application code.
+These resources are defined in the `serverless.yaml` file in this project.

 ## Desplegar la aplicacion localmente